 The difficulty is when Flags use menus in place of enable/disable links.
 Generally, you can see all the Flags you have turned on or off by typing into the search bar:

 That takes you to a page that looks like this:

 You’ll see which Flags are enabled or disabled, but only if you’ve changed their state.

-What this page doesn’t show you is the condition of Flags that you didn’t change, or the condition of Flags that have menus rather than enable/disable links.
-There’s currently no central point to see all that from.
+What this page doesn’t show you is the condition for the Flags that you didn’t change, or the conditions of Flags that have menus.
+There’s currently no central point to see all that.

-But there are usually very few Flags enabled by default, so before you enable any, you should be able to see them by scrolling down.
-There are usually only about 75 Flags available.
+But there are very few Flags enabled by default.
+So before you enable any, you should be able to see them by scrolling down.
+There are usually about 75 Flags available.

 How do I reset Flags to default?

 You can reset individual Flags by clicking on their link to disable them or return them to default.

 If you want to reset all your Flags, you can select “Reset all to default” at the top of the Flags page.